Ajdj100/HackWestern10/README.md

 Assembly AI, Voice to Text 🗣️📝: Alistar introduces the magic of voice with Assembly AI, transforming spoken words into digital text seamlessly.
 Communicate effortlessly with our innovative voice-to-text feature! 🎙️✨

-Infobib-Two-Way SMS 📬: Sarim takes communication to the next level with Infobib, ensuring a smooth, two-way SMS exchange of information.
+Infobib-Two-Way SMS 📬: Sarim takes communication to the next level with Infobip, ensuring a smooth, two-way SMS exchange of information.
 Stay connected like never before! 🔄📤📥

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------